BBVA/gitsec/README.rst

 Configuration File Format
 -------------------------

-gitsec configuration file define the list of plugins to run for each source code change.
+gitsec configuration is at least one YAML file defining the list of plugins to run for each source code change.

 Two configuration files may be defined: one in the server, another in the users repository.
 The former, if present, is managed by the owner of the gitsec